 Pharmaceutical companies can make no profit from herbs which humans have historically consumed.
 Instead, they create new molecules.
 They have a hard time creating molecules that affect only the system they want to affect, therefore there are inevitably side effects.

 The odds that a pharmaceutical will have long term deleterious consequences are higher, if only because the molecule in question was not selected by nature for DNA based life forms.
 An allergic reaction can always be dangerous, but in the case of a pharmaceutical, the immune system can be challenged in a way in which evolution has no bearing.
-You could be messing with your immune system by creating an allergic reaction to a molecule that has never been in use by any organism.

 “ Our lack of understanding of the global interactions between pharmaceuticals and the immune system confounds drug development, conceals potentially serious side effects of marketed compounds ” source

 For any of the systems in the human body, reliable studies on long term effect from pharmaceuticals are lacking.
 Science is just beginning to understand the epigenome.

 “behavioral ethics research suggests that an especially large proportion of the population (in some studies more than 50%) may behave unethically, because their ability to objectively interpret the ethicality of their own behavior is highly limited.” source